Homogeneous Fibrations over Curves: On Discriminant Avoidance

 This implies that the functor restricted on $V$ is just $\Isom_V((X_V, U_V),(X_V, U_V))$ and $U_V$ is a $(\G_m)^r$-torsor over $X_V$.
 Since $X$ is Fano, we know that $\Aut(X)$ is represented by a linear algebraic group.
 Thus $\Isom_V((X_V, U_V),(X_V, U_V))$ is represented by the scheme $G\times V$.
 This proves the lemma.

 \begin{lemma} Given a $G$-torsor $\T$ over $S$, we can associate a pair $(p:\X\rightarrow S, \U)$ where $\U$ is a relative universal torsor over $\X$. \end{lemma}

 \proof The morphism $\T\rightarrow S$ is fppf.
 It suffices to descent the constant family $(X,U)\times \T$ to $S$.
 First we will descent the isotrivial family of $X$.
 Since such family has a natural polarization, the anti-canonical polarization, it is easy to check that the polarized family descents to $S$.
-Similarly, we can descent the relative Picard scheme and the torsor under the relative Picard scheme to $S$ by \cite{BLR} Chapter 5 Section 6 on the descent of group schemes and torsors.
-The new torsor being universal follows from the universality of the constant family, cf., \cite{SK} Proposition 2.2.4.
+Similarly, we can descent the relative Picard scheme and the torsor under the relative Picard scheme to $S$ by \cite[Ch.
+5, Sec.
+6]{BLR}.
+The new torsor being universal follows from the universality of the constant family, cf., \cite[Prop.
+2.2.4]{SK}.

 \begin{theorem} If $G=\Aut(X,U)$ is geometrically reductive, then Question \ref{keyQ} can be reduced to the projective base case. \end{theorem}

 \begin{remark} This is called \emph{discriminant avoidance}, which is studied by de Jong and Starr \cite{dJS2} for isotrivial families of Picard number $1$.
 For varieties of higher Picard numbers, it is natural to replace ample generating line bundles in their setting by universal torsors.
 The latter gives a cohomological obstruction to the existence of rational points. \end{remark}